jeankassio/Sioner-Metadata-Extractor/README.md

 ### Installing ChromeDriver

-Sioner uses the WebDriver protocol usef by Panther to crawl sites.
+Sioner uses the WebDriver protocol used by Panther to crawl sites.

 On all systems, you can use [`dbrekelmans/browser-driver-installer`](https://github.com/dbrekelmans/browser-driver-installer) to install ChromeDriver locally: